SalehGoodarzian/SQL_Project/README.md

-Solution to the questions
+Solution to the questions.
+Code is provided in the questions.sql file above

-Code is provided in the assignment.sql file above
+Question 1

-Question 12
+Done in the code questions.sql file

 ![image](https://user-images.githubusercontent.com/110264388/182324882-6d890586-59bf-4579-ae60-59171519b9d3.png)